solana-labs/solana/docs/src/proposals/unified-scheduler.md

 ### design philophy

 - no timer/no bucketing (thus, no jitter and no odd juggy incentive)
-- no huetrics (try to be agnostic as much as possible)
+- no huetrics (try to be generic/agnostic/adaptive as much as possible)
 - no estimator/prediction (so bots can't trick leaders)
 - single threaded
 - determinicity